brodieG/r2c/README.md

 First is that `r2c` requires compilation.
 I have not included that step in timings[^6] under the view that the compilation time will be amortized over many calculations.
-The facilities for this don't exist yet, but the plan is to to have `r2c` maintain a local library of pre-compiled user-defined functions.
+The facilities for this don't exist yet, but the plan is to to have `{r2c}` maintain a local library of pre-compiled user-defined functions, and for packages to compile `{r2c}` functions at install-time.

 More importantly, we cannot compile and execute arbitrary R expressions: